vvc-git/LabSec-Challenge/README.md

 <p> This is my LabSEC solution for challenge proposed</p>

-# Part 1: Generate all certificates
+# Part 1: Generating certificates
 <p> Challenge 1, 2, 3 and 5 require to generate certificates.
 To solve that run: </p>